 Most websites collect data in many diverse ways.
-But for typical WordPress sites, here are some of the ways you might collect user data:
+But for typical WordPress site business owners, here are some of the ways you might collect user data:

-- Advertising platforms similar to Goole Adsense that tracks users.
+- Advertising platforms similar to Google Adsense that track users

-If you didn’t already know, GDPR is a European Union (EU) law that provides people with control over their personal data.
+If you didn’t already know, GDPR is a European Union (EU) law that provides people with control over their personal data collection.
 The rule applies to every business around the world, even if you’re not in an EU country.

-But now the question, you’re probably asking, “Is WordPress GDPR compliant?”.
+But now, the question you’re probably asking is, “Is WordPress GDPR compliant?”.

 The answer is yes.
-From the launch of WordPress 4.9.6, the core software of WordPress is GDPR compliant.
+Since the launch of WordPress 4.9.6, the core software of WordPress is GDPR compliant, as well as WordPress.com.
 The WordPress team added several enhancements to ensure compliance.

 - The information you gather about people visiting your site.

-- The methods you use to collect that information, for example, cookies, comment forms, contact forms, registration, etc.
+- The methods you use to collect that information, for example, cookie consent, comment forms, contact forms, registration functionality, etc.

-- Mentions of all third party advertisers collecting information on your site such as Goole Adsense.
+- Mentions of all third-party advertisers collecting information on your site, such as Google Adsense.

 - Links to the privacy policies of each advertising program you work with.